Earth Chapter 3.1

 The question set Earth back, standing as he was in the yard he had known since his first steps.
 “This is my home,” he said.
 “I have come out from the house to gather a sheaf for the fire.
 And you are on my favorite stone, the one I used to leap from as a boy.”

 Earth forgot everything else in that instant.
-Her loveliness every moment grew more real, her ghostlike form taking on firmer flesh, as if two alternative worlds converged on a lynchpin.
-For her part, she noted a moment of brisk wind and the occasional flake of snow.
+Her loveliness grew more real, her ghostlike form took on firmer flesh, as if their two alternative worlds converged on each other.
+In her world, a brisk wisp of icy wind and the occasional flake of snow broke the normally doldrum gray of fog and drudgery.
 But their thoughts were hidden from each other.

-“I do not understand it.
-I am, after all, only a little girl.
+“I do not understand it, either.
+I am, after all, a little girl.
 As I told you, I did not even know that I had escaped at all, nor that I had intruded upon your home.
-I was merely sitting as I always do, looking vainly for the sun.”
+I was merely sitting as I always do, looking vainly for some sun.”

 Even as she said the words, she began to fade from view.
-A moment ago, the vision of feminine perfection verged on incarnation, so close that he might smell the skin of her neck or feel the ruffle of her hair.
-Now, a bleak fade with icy eyes and harvest hair all but whispered her final words.
-In her world, the fog was descending with heady weight, driving away all but itself, as its so often did.
-She saw the face of the young man receding into its deep clouds, his eyes daring about in earnest search for her.
+Where moments ago his vision’s own heart had verged on virtual incarnation, so close that he might smell the skin of her neck or feel the ruffle of her hair, now, a bleak spirit with icy eyes and harvest hair all but fades past whisper in her final words.
+Yet in her world, the fog descending with heady weight, driving away all but itself, as it so often did, she saw the face of the young man receding into its deep clouds, his eyes darting about in earnest search for her, and shouted at the top of her lungs, “I am Lyf!”

 And thank you so much 💕